PrestaShop/docs/modules/concepts/services/_index.md

 ##### Exclude index.php files when adding wildcard resource

-When adding resources to your module namespace, with a wildcard, exclude all `index.php` files (used for security, redirecting to FO).
+When adding resources with a wildcard to your module namespace, make sure to exclude all `index.php` files (this file is used for security; it is redirecting to FO to prevent reading from the directory).
+If you don't do it, you might be redirected whenever you open your shop.

 ```yaml
   your_company.your_module: